 I was so wrong.

-Shortly after that I started contacting the teams’ and drivers’ publicists.
+I started contacting the teams’ and drivers’ publicists.
 The response I got was less than warm.
 That didn’t discourage me.
 I wasn’t calling them to make friends.
 I was calling to let them know about my website and I ask if they would provide me with appearance information for their driver.

 When I actually got to speak to them, they were not at all interested.
 Despite many repeat attempts to contact them, a majority of those calls went unreturned.